jingangdidi/snippets/README.md

 **2. prepare your snippets file**

-- Use `.snippets` as the format suffix to distinguish it from other files
+- Use `.snippets` as the format suffix to distinguish it from other files.
 - `tags`: Fill in classification tags, which can be multiple with capitalized first letters, such as Code, Command, Note, Python, Rust.
 - `description`: Fill in a brief description information, and semantic search will calculate similarity with the description information.
 - `content`: Fill in specific content, such as code blocks, placed between `r##` and `"##` without escaping.
 - If using a pre-built binary, place all prepared `.snippets` files in the current path, or in the same path as the program, or in the path specified by `-f`.
-- 如果自己编译，则将自己准备的所有`.snippets`文件放到`snippets_database`路径下，编译时会整合到`default.snippets`中编译到程序内，使用时不再依赖`.snippets`文件
 - If you compile it yourself, place all the `.snippets` files you have prepared in the `snippets_database` path.
 During compilation, they will be integrated into the `default.snippets` file and compiled into the program.
-When used, they will no longer depend on the `.snippets` files.
+When used, they will no longer depend on these `.snippets` files.

 Example files can be found in [example.snippets](https://github.com/jingangdidi/snippets/blob/main/snippets_database/example.snippets)
 ```